spinalcordtoolbox/disc-labeling-hourglass/README.md

+> ⚠️‎‎‎ **For more information regarding state-of-the-art disc labeling techniques, a recent initiative has led to the creation of an open-source benchmark: the code is available here https://github.com/spinalcordtoolbox/disc-labeling-benchmark**

-# Intervertebral disc labeling methods
+# Intervertebral disc labeling with the hourglass approach

 ## Description